Everspace/Excellent-Homebrew-Approach/content/_evocations/Tyrant's Band/Furious Rampage Approach.md

 - Hungry Eyes Style
 ---

-The bearer is imbued with the drive to prey that a hungry Tyrant Lizard has.
+Nothing comes between the Tyrant Lizard and its prey.

 The exalt adds 3 automatic successes to attacks or rushes targeting their prey marked with Hungry Eyes Style, and may add 3 automatic non-charm successes to follow them through cover with a Feat of Strength like walls or other things that may bar her way.